Amazon again expands its fleet of widebody cargo jets

-As Amazon’s business soars during the coronavirus shutdown, Amazon Air said it will expand its cargo jet fleet by adding a dozen more Boeing 767 freighter aircraft over the coming year.
+As Amazon’s business soars during the coronavirus shutdown, Amazon Air said it will expand its cargo jet fleet by adding a dozen more Boeing 767 freighter aircraft by the end of next year.

 The online retail giant said Wednesday it will lease the planes — all used 767-300s that have been converted from passenger to cargo aircraft — from airfreight operator Air Transport Services Group (ATSG), which already supplies most of Amazon Air’s 767s.

 One of the new aircraft joined Amazon’s air cargo operations last month, with the remaining 11 to be delivered next year.
-That will swell Amazon Air’s fleet to 82 cargo aircraft next year, mostly the mid-size widebody 767s along with some smaller 737s.
+That will swell Amazon Air’s fleet from 70 jets by the end of this year to more than 80 cargo aircraft next year, mostly the mid-size widebody 767s along with some smaller 737s.

 “During a time when so many of our customers rely on us to get what they need without leaving their homes, expanding our dedicated air network ensures we have the capacity,” she added in a statement.